 Oregon requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Owner or agent identity.
 Landlord must disclose to the tenant in writing at or before the commencement of the tenancy the name and address of the person authorized to manage the premises, and an owner of the premises or a person authorized to act for and on behalf of the owner for the purpose of service of process and for the purpose of receiving notices and demands.
-(Ore.
+(Or.
 Rev. Stat. § 90.305)

-Recycling.
-In a city or the county within the urban growth boundary of a city that has implemented multifamily recycling service, a landlord who has five or more residential dwelling units on a single premises must notify new tenants at the time of entering into a rental agreement of the opportunity to recycle. ( Ore.
+In a city or the county within the urban growth boundary of a city that has implemented multifamily recycling service, a landlord who has five or more residential dwelling units on a single premises must notify new tenants at the time of entering into a rental agreement of the opportunity to recycle.
+(Or.
 Rev. Stat. § 90.318)

-Smoking policy.
 Landlord must disclose the smoking policy for the premises, by stating whether smoking is prohibited on the premises, allowed on the entire premises, or allowed in limited areas.
 If landlord allows smoking in limited areas, the disclosure must identify those areas.
-(Ore.
+(Or.
 Rev. Stat. § 90.220)

-Carbon monoxide alarm instructions.
-If rental contains a CO source (a heater, fireplace, appliance, or cooking source that uses coal, kerosene, petroleum products, wood or other fuels that emit carbon monoxide as a by-product of combustion; or an attached garage with an opening that communicates directly with a living space), landlord must install one or more CO monitors and give tenant written instructions for testing the alarm(s), before tenant takes possession.
-(Ore.
+If rental contains a CO source (a heater, fireplace, appliance, or cooking source that uses coal, kerosene, petroleum products, wood, or other fuels that emit carbon monoxide as a by-product of combustion; or an attached garage with an opening that communicates directly with a living space), landlord must install one or more CO monitors and give tenant written instructions for testing the alarm(s), before tenant takes possession.
+(Or.
 Rev. Stat. § 90.316, 90.317)

 Also, check your local ordinance, particularly if your rental unit is covered by rent control, for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.